vitalibo/norma/docs/reference.md

 #### `uri`

-The `uri` format represents URI (Uniform Resource Identifier) according to RFC 3986.
+The `uri` format validates Uniform Resource Identifiers as defined in RFC 3986 (absolute or relative with optional query and fragment).

 **JSON Schema**